chrishunt/git-pissed/README.md

 Are the developers on your team frustrated?
 Do you wish you had better tests?
 Do rainy days get you down?
 Do you have enough stackoverflow links in your code?
-Answer these questions *today* with `git-pissed`
+Answer these questions *today* with `git pissed`

-`git-pissed` tracks any number of words across your entire git history.
+`git pissed` tracks any number of words across your entire git history.
 The defaults are **wildly offensive** and inspired by [Vidar Holen's Linux Kernel Swear Counts](http://www.vidarholen.net/contents/wordcount).